An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Methodology}

-In practice, the solution of the \gls{bse} is reformulated as an effective two-particle Schrödinger equation.
+In practice, the \gls{bse} is typically reformulated as an effective two-particle eigenvalue equation.
 The corresponding two-particle wavefunction is expanded in a transition basis constructed from products of single-particle wavefunctions of the form

 where $o$ and $u$ label occupied and unoccupied electronic states, respectively, and $\kk$ denotes a \gls{bz} wavevector.
 The single-particle wavefunction $\kswf_{i\kk}(\rr)$ corresponds to electronic state $i$ at crystal momentum $\kk$ and position $\rr$.
-The shifted wavevectors are defined as $\kk_\pm = \kk \pm \qq/2$, where $\qq$ is the momentum transfer. \cref{eq:bse:resonant} describes resonant (excitation) transitions, while \cref{eq:bse:aresonant} corresponds to anti-resonant (de-excitation) transitions.
+The shifted wavevectors are defined as $\kk_\pm = \kk \pm \qq/2$, where $\qq$ is the momentum transfer. \cref{eq:bse:resonant} reflects resonant (excitation) transitions, while \cref{eq:bse:aresonant} corresponds to anti-resonant (de-excitation) transitions.
 Using this transition basis, solving the \gls{bse} is equivalent to solving the eigenvalue problem of an effective Hamiltonian of the form

 The diagonal and off-diagonal blocks are given by